Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

-Figure \ref{fig:distances} shows the comparative distances between every point.
-Interestingly, the small distance lines on the half-plane heatmap, which show the borders carved out from the lines, do show in both encoding schemes.
-Importantly, the symmetric 'perforated' line is evident in all heatmaps, indicating a high potential of similar curvature.
+Figure \ref{fig:distances} displays the comparative distances between every point in the cloud.
+Interestingly, the small distance lines on the half-plane heatmap, which show the borders carved out from the lines, are exhibited in both encoding schemes.
+Importantly, the symmetric `perforated' line is evident in all heatmaps, indicating a high potential of similar curvature, at least, locally.

-For the curvature, one may see for the Angle feature map that $e^{L(p)}\{i\partial_{x} \cdot \sigma^1_X,i\partial_{y} \cdot \sigma^2_X \}$ is an orthonormal basis for any tangent space in the bundle $TU(M)$.
+For the curvature, one may see the angle feature map has the orthonormal elements $U(p)\big\{i \sigma^1_X \frac{\partial}{\partial x} ,i \sigma^2_X \frac{\partial}{\partial y} \big\}$ in the tangent bundle $TU(M)$.
+Of course, these elements are agnostic to either the root matrices or coordinate vector field.
 Applying the sectional curvature from Equation \eqref{eq:sec-curve-ortho} yields a flat curvature of $\kappa = 0$.
 In fact, in general, one may show that a quantum feature map in the form of Equation \eqref{eq:derivative-feature-map-commutative} will yield a flat structure.
 This is captured in the claim below.

-\begin{claim} An encoding scheme in the form of Equation \eqref{eq:derivative-feature-map-commutative} will have flat curvature with respect to the Lie algebra root system, as well as when the independent coordinate basis has the mapping $\{\partial_{x_{\alpha}}\} \to \{L_{k}\}$, where $L_{k}$ is in the sum $L(p)$ given in Equation \eqref{eq:sum-of-operators}. \end{claim} \begin{proof} The fact that all of the elements and differentials are commutative yields the claim. \end{proof}
+\begin{claim} An encoding scheme in the form of Equation \eqref{eq:derivative-feature-map-commutative} will have flat curvature with respect to the Lie algebra root system, as well as when the independent coordinate basis has the mapping $\{\frac{\partial}{ \partial x^{\alpha}}\} \to \{L_{k}\}$, where $L_{k}$ is in the sum $L(p)$ given in Equation \eqref{eq:sum-of-operators}. \end{claim} \begin{proof} The fact that all of the elements and differentials are commutative yields the claim. \end{proof}

 For the $XY$ Hamiltonian encoding scheme, we focus on the orthonormal basis with respect to the coordinates.
-For this encoding scheme we follow the processes described in Section \ref{subsec:vector-fields}.
-Focusing on coordinate derivation, one may show that the orthonormal basis elements are of the form
+For this encoding scheme we follow the processes described in this subsection.
+But, for simplicity, we apply the first degree approximation.
+Applying the Gram-Schmidt process yields that the orthonormal basis elements are of the form

 The sectional curvature is then The non-constant curvature with such a simple example is quite curious, but not too surprising.
 Given the strange nature of entanglement and, consequently, non-commutativity of an arbitrary vector space, one might expect a strange curvature.
 Interestingly, though, all curvature is strictly positive.